User GuideYouTube Toolkit

 • The change can take a few days to fully process on YouTube’s side

-• Opting back in requires a redelivery; ask Note or contact support@once.app to re-enable it
+• Opting back in requires a redelivery; ask ONCE Support or contact hey@once.app to re-enable it

 FAQ